Chicago Style Workout 30: General Rules of Alphabetizing

 10 Downing Street [alphabetized as ten downing street]

-8. When two or more similar headings with numerals occur together, they are ordered as though they were spelled out.
+8. When two or more similar headings with numerals occur together, they are ordered as though they were spelled out:

-section 44 [alphabetized as forty-four]
+section 44 [alphabetized as section forty-four]

-section 9 [alphabetized as nine]
+section 9 [alphabetized as section nine]

-section 77 [alphabetized as seventy-seven]
+section 77 [alphabetized as section seventy-seven]

-9. Introductory articles, prepositions, and conjunctions are disregarded in alphabetizing subentries, whether the subentries are run in or indented.
+9. Introductory articles, prepositions, and conjunctions are disregarded in alphabetizing subentries, whether the subentries are run in or indented:

 Churchill, Winston: as anti-Fascist, 369; on Curzon line, 348, 379; and de Gaulle, 544n4